Prophecies: You’ll be arrested if you go against the caution – Police tells pastors

 “We are not saying we are going to use the law to cower any religious figure or personality, that is not the case.
 This thing has become a worrying trend.”

-Meanwhile, founder of Worldwide Miracle Outreach, Dr Lawrence Tetteh, has noted that some prophets have abused the power of prophecies over the period hence the action taken by the police against prophecies.
+Meanwhile, the Founder of the Worldwide Miracle Outreach, Dr. Lawrence Tetteh has noted that some prophets have abused the power of prophecies over the period hence the action taken by the Police against prophecies.

 He however noted that the church has contributed to shaping the Ghanaian society hence they should be celebrated for this success.